Parking Rules and Regulations

 All motor vehicles (automobiles, motorcycles and motorized scooters) must be registered with the Campus Safety Office immediately upon bringing the vehicle to campus.

-- Registration fees for the academic year are $150 for automobiles and $40 for motorcycles and motorized scooters.
-Registration fees will be prorated if the vehicle registration is made after January 1 for Interim or the Spring Semester.
+- Registration fees for the academic year are $220 for automobiles and $40 for motorcycles and motorized scooters.
+Registration fees will be prorated if the vehicle registration is made for the Spring Semester only.
 Registration fees are not refundable.
 Special arrangements for a reduced fee can be made at the Campus Safety Office for students that are taking a semester abroad or graduating at the end of first semester.
+Register your vehicle at: calvin.thepermitstore.com

-- High school students who are dually enrolled at Calvin College must register and obtain a commuter student permit for their vehicle.
-They can obtain this permit for $10.00 at the Campus Safety Department.
+- High school students who are dually enrolled at Calvin University must register and obtain a commuter student permit for their vehicle.
+They can obtain this permit for $40.00 at the Campus Safety Department.
+If a dually enrolled student is commuting with a current Calvin student, the full permit fee will apply and there will not be a discounted rate.

 - A permanent parking permit (decals) for an automobile must be fully affixed in the lower right (passenger side) corner of the windshield with its own adhesive backing.
 Decals on motorcycles and motorized scooters must be displayed on the right front fork.
 Students must acquire the appropriate permit corresponding to their status as either a commuter or a resident student on campus.

-- Temporary parking permits (mirror tag) must be acquired for any vehicle that is being used on campus on a temporary basis.
-The temporary permit is $1.00 per day or $7.00 per week, but it is free if the vehicle being registered is temporarily replacing a properly registered vehicle.
+- Temporary parking permits (mirror tags) must be acquired for any vehicle that is being used on campus on a temporary basis.
+The temporary permit is $2.50 per day but it is free if the vehicle being registered is temporarily replacing a properly registered vehicle.
 The temporary permit must be acquired the day that use of the vehicle on campus begins, but if operation begins after regular business hours, the user must contact Campus Safety dispatch (night or day) to request permission to temporarily park without a permit until the next business day.
-There is a limit of receiving 10 temporary permits per semester in a school year.
+There is a limit of 10 temporary permits per semester during the school year.

 - Frequent visitors and overnight guests are required to contact Campus Safety to obtain a permit, free of charge.
-Overnight guests in the residence halls must park in the same overnight lots that resident students utilize.
+Overnight guests in the residence halls must park in the same overnight lots as the resident student they are visiting utilizes.

 - Staff permits may be acquired for no cost.
-However, any faculty or staff member with outstanding fees for traffic violations will not be issued a permit until all fees are paid.
+However, any faculty or staff member with outstanding fines for traffic violations will not be issued a permit until all fines are paid.
+Staff and faculty members do not need to register specific vehicles.
+Permits are assigned to a specific person and not a specific vehicle.

 - Children of faculty or staff attending Calvin must abide by student parking regulations, even when driving a vehicle with a staff parking permit.
 Any fees associated with traffic violations committed by a student driver will be placed onto the student’s miscellaneous account.